Herculaneum is not as large as Pompeii is, it can be visited thoroughly in about 2 hrs.

 Our next stop is the Council Hall of the Augustali, where you can admire beautifully preserved frescoes depicting Hercules.

 Then you will discover the Bath House (an ancient Spa), still covered with mosaics.
-It will introduce you to the world or Roman Daily Care and social life: a gym, a changing room, a tepid room, a hot room and at last a cold tub.
+It will introduce you to the world of Roman Daily Care and social life: a gym, a changing room, a tepid room, a hot room, and at last a cold tub.

-Nearby, the Grande Palestra – large outdoor Gym – is a glorious public sporting place.
-It still lays buried for about 3 quarters, but we can move underground into the cross-shaped pool.
+Nearby, the Grande Palestra – a large outdoor Gym – is a glorious public sporting place.
+It remains buried for about three-quarters, but we can move underground into the cross-shaped pool.
 It feels like being an archaeologist moving under the volcanic couch.

-And of course not to be missed is at least one of the nearly intact private houses, according to availability, where we can admire luxurious mosaics, frescoes and statues.
+Not to be missed is at least one of the nearly intact private houses, according to availability, where we can admire luxurious mosaics, frescoes, and statues.

-Once at Pompeii, you will first admire the city walls, dating back to the pre-roman Pompeii (4 centuries BC).
-One of the best-preserved ancient gates is called Porta Marina, it connected Pompeii and its port, with a path for charts and one for people.
+Once at Pompeii, you will first admire the city walls, dating back to the pre-Roman Pompeii (4 centuries BC).
+One of the best-preserved ancient gates is called Porta Marina which connected Pompeii and the port, with a path for charts and one for people.

-Right before this gate, there is a not-to-be-missed building, the Suburban Bath House recently excavated and therefore very well preserved.
+Right before this gate, a not-to-be-missed building is the Suburban Bath House, recently excavated and therefore very well preserved.

-Once in town, you will be walking on the original road made by basalt stone (a volcanic rock), and you will notice on the ground hundreds of little white spots made of travertine which were used to reflect torchlight (this is what nowadays people call “cat’s eye”).
+Once in town, you will be walking on the original road made of basalt stone (a volcanic rock).
+On the ground hundreds of little white spots made of travertine used to reflect torchlight (this is what nowadays people call “cat’s eye”).

-Your attention will be caught by big blocks of basalt emerging from the road: they were stepping stones used by pedestrians to avoid getting wet when it rained; differently from other roman towns, Pompeii didn’t have a complete sewer system because the city was build on top of a lava platform too hard to be worked.
+Your attention will be caught by big blocks of basalt emerging from the road: they were stepping stones used by pedestrians to avoid getting wet when it rained; differently from other Roman towns, Pompeii didn’t have a complete sewer system because the city was built on top of a lava platform too hard to be worked.

-The city center was called the Forum, it hosts all the buildings with a public function: Religion (the Temple of Apollo, the Capitolium and the Temple of the Emperor), Trade (the meat and fish market called Macellum, the textiles market headed by a priestess called Eumachia), Administration (the Basilica) and Politics (Comitium).
-Other facilities in the Forum where exchange offices, public restrooms and a public scale (tabula mensurae) where to compare and weigh farmer’s products.
-In the Forum you will also see a display of the famous human casts.
+City-center was called Forum.
+It hosts all the buildings with a public function: Religion (the Temple of Apollo, the Capitolium, and the Temple of the Emperor), Trade (the meat and fish market called Macellum, the textiles market headed by a priestess called Eumachia), Administration (the Basilica) and Politics (Comitium).
+Other facilities in the Forum were exchange offices, public restrooms, and a public scale (tabula mensurae) where to compare and weigh farmer’s products.
+In the Forum, you will also see a display of the famous human casts.

-Close to the Forum, there were public Bath-Houses where both men and women (in different sections), poor and wealthy, free and slaves could access daily hygiene.
-Pompeii had 3 of such complexes in town plus 2 right outside the town, and they all had the following facilities: a changing room (apodyterium), a tepid room (tepidarium), a hot room (calidarium) and a Gym (Palestra).
+Close to the Forum, there were public Bath-Houses where both men and women (in different sections), poor and wealthy, and free and slaves could access daily hygiene.
+Pompeii had three such complexes in town, plus two right outside town.
+They all had the following facilities: a changing room (apodyterium), a tepid room (tepidarium), a hot room (calidarium) and a Gym (Palestra).

 You will notice several places fronting the road with large vases built in a masonry counter: this is what the Romans called popinae, today’s taverns!
-Those earthenware jars were filled up with food and beverages, and very many ancient Pompeians would stop in such places for lunch.
+These jars were full of food and beverages, and many ancient Pompeians would stop in such places for lunch.

-You will certainly recognize some of the bakeries of Pompeii, with their ovens and their grinding machines: incredible but true some round carbonized loaves of bread were found during the excavations.
-These finds are normally on exhibit at the Archaeological Museum of Naples together with more carbonized organics such as almonds, pine cones, figs, dates, etc…
+You will recognize some of the bakeries of Pompeii, with their ovens and grinding machines: incredible but true, some round carbonized loaves of bread were found during the excavations.
+These finds are on exhibit at the Archaeological Museum of Naples with more carbonized organics such as almonds, pine cones, figs, dates, etc.

-Do not miss the chance to discover Pompeii places for public performances: an outdoor Theater (for comedy and tragedy), an indoor theatre (Odeion, for mimes and declamation of poetry) and a big amphitheater (for games like gladiators or beast fights).
+Do not miss the chance to discover Pompeii’s places for public performances: an outdoor Theater (for comedy and tragedy), an indoor theatre (Odeion, for mimes and declamation of poetry), and a big amphitheater (for games like gladiators or beast fights).
 You shall visit at least one of those places.

 After the tour at Pompeii if you wish you can stop for a few minutes for a fresh-squeezed orange juice or to browse the souvenir shops.